8 Best Substitutes for Sun-Dried Tomatoes (Updated 2023)

 7. Tamarind Paste

 You can opt for tamarind paste as a substitute for sun-dried tomatoes.
-It is mainly used in sweet and savory dishes in certain cuisines and is found in curry and sauces.
+It is mainly used in sweet and savory dishes in certain cuisines and is found in curries and sauces.
 Vitamins C and B, potassium, and iron are abundant in tamarind paste.

 Since tamarind paste has a sour flavor, you’ll probably need to sweeten your dish with sugar or another sweetener.